Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials in the furniture arena.

 - Now apply a conditioner onto a clean cloth and apply it all over the leather in a circular motion.

 We recommend using Leather Master 1 Liter Leather Protection Cream.
 This is a conditioner that I have been using for a very long time on my leather-based furniture.

 There is an article on the mold of leather furniture.
-Please do check it out.
+Please check it out.
 The quality of your leather chair entirely depends on how well you care for the leather.